root-project/web/primer/index.md

 Not bad.
-You can see that ROOT offers you the possibility not only to type in `C++` statements, but also advanced mathematical functions, which live in the `TMath` namespace.
+You can see that ROOT offers you the possibility not only to type in `C++` statements, but also advanced mathematical functions, which live in the {% include ref class="TMath" %} namespace.

 Now let's do something more elaborated.
 A numerical example with the well known geometrical series: